How To Use And Configure WordPress Widgets – Part 4

 How To Override Default Widgets

-As we have explained earlier, with WordPress you can quickly reorder how content displays in widgetized areas of your website or blog, like sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-&-drop technology …
+As we’ve shown you in an earlier example, with WordPress you can easily reorganize how content displays in widgetized areas of your website or blog, like sidebars, footers and navigation menus with only a few clicks of your mouse, using drag-&-drop …

-(Rearranging sidebar layout with widgets can improve your site’s visitor experience)
+(Rearrange sidebar elements with widgets to improve user experience)

-In the screenshot above, for example, you can see that we have rearranged the site’s sidebar by switching around the search and testimonial sections.
-This is easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.
+In the screenshot above, for example, you can see that we have quickly and easily rearranged the sidebar section by switching the search and testimonial sections.
+This is easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.

-To enable Accessibility Mode, log into your dashboard and navigate to the Widgets section …
+To enable Accessibility Mode, log into your WordPress admin and go to the Widgets section …

 (WordPress Widgets – Screen Options)